ordpool-space/cat21/README.md

 1. ✅ Development of a sound Protocol Specification (this document)
 2. ✅ Reference implementation in the [ordpool-parser repository](https://github.com/haushoppe/ordpool-parser)
+3. ✅ Open-Source Indexer for CAT-21 assets in [cat-21-indexer repository](https://github.com/haushoppe/cat-21-indexer)
-3. Development of a simple script (TypeScript preferred) that creates a PSBT to mint a CAT-21 asset
+4. Development of a simple script (TypeScript preferred) that creates a PSBT to mint a CAT-21 asset
-4. Open invitation of the Ordinals ecosystem to adapt the protocol in their products!
+6. Open invitation of the Ordinals ecosystem to adapt the protocol in their products!

-## Idea and concept
+## Credits

-The idea for this protocol came from this [twitter conversation](https://twitter.com/HausHoppe/status/1741789980551213207).
-[@1440000bytes](https://twitter.com/1440000bytes) had the initial idea to use the `nLockTime` field for data storage.
+* [@1440000bytes](https://twitter.com/1440000bytes) had the initial idea to use the `nLockTime` field for data storage.
+See this this [twitter conversation](https://twitter.com/HausHoppe/status/1741789980551213207).
-[@HausHoppe](https://twitter.com/HausHoppe) adapted the idea and created this repository to engage collaboration and discussions on the protocol.
+* [@HausHoppe](https://twitter.com/HausHoppe) adapted the idea and created this repository to engage collaboration and discussions on the protocol.
+He also developed the parser, the indexer and the official website.
+* [@ethspresso](https://twitter.com/ethspresso) designed the laser eyes and gave very valuable feedback.
+* [@LightRider5](https://twitter.com/LightRider5) created the PSBT script and gave very valuable feedback.